Frequently Asked Questions

 Who writes the articles?

-SBTR representatives are people like you from North America and Europe who are passionate about luxury travel.
+SBTR/LTR representatives are people like you who are passionate about luxury travel.
+They are ethical individuals who seek to better themselves and share their findings with others through their work.
+Many of them are fans of responsible tourism.
 Many are experienced travelers who have visited dozens of countries.
-Among our contributors, we have artists, photographers, engineers, techies, gourmets, published authors, amateur cooks and travel writers, several of whom are multilingual.
-Over the years, they have visited most of the United States, more than 50 countries, many islands, and more than 40 game viewing properties; and had the pleasure of dining at some of the best restaurants and meeting some of the world’s top chefs.
-They work full time and travel on their time off, like you our readers.
+Among our contributors, we have artists, filmmakers, photographers, engineers, techies, gourmets, published authors, amateur cooks and travel writers, several of whom are multilingual and several who have advanced academic degrees.
+Over the years, they have visited most of the United States, more than 50 countries, many islands, and almost 100 game viewing properties; had the pleasure of dining at some of the best restaurants, and meeting some of the world’s top chefs.
+They work full time and travel on their time off, like some of our readers.

 We coordinate visits with public relations staff and destination representatives and also visit incognito.
 Although we welcome complimentary hostings and media rates when appropriate and a fit for our editorial requirements, we also may visit on our own at a date and time of our team’s convenience without notifying the staff on site.

-Are incognito visits better than visits coordinated with the property?
+Are incognito visits better than visits coordinated with the property or destination?

 We find that properties that strive for excellence do well overall and lesser properties do less well.
 That is to say it usually will not make a huge difference if the property knows our team is coming.
 They can only be as good as they are capable of being and if their facilities, room, service and attitude, and meals are less than stellar that is what our team will discover no matter how much advance notice and coordination they receive.
-Our teams are discreet and tend to blend in within the regular environment to seek out the most natural experience possible.
+Our teams are discreet and strive to blend in within the regular environment to seek out at natural experience.

 While we focus on the positive aspects of a property if there is a salient feature we make note of it.
 That is to say if we think the view is good we will mention it, if there is poor sound insulation that affected the quality of our team’s stay we will share that.
 On the other hand, if we don’t say the service was good don’t assume it was.
 A property, product, service, meal is seldom perfect in every way.
 We look for balance and an overall experience that is worth repeating and recommending to like minded people.